rich-b/minesweeper-react/README.md

 ## How to Play
 I think all normal rules apply.
 Just click on cells to reveal information about nearby bombs.
 Flag locations as having a bomb by right-clicking on the cell.
-Once you have marked all bombs successfully you win!
-There are 10 mines.
+Once you have revealed all cells except for bombs, you win!
+There are 10 mines by default in "medium" difficulty mode.  "easy" mode contains 3 mines, and "hard" mode has 20 mines.

 ## Design, etc
 * Each piece of the UI is broken into components so there is a clear separation of concern.